TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Cancel TemporaryWithdrawal

 Cancel request for a withdrawal.
-After withdrawal is completed and if it has expired, withdrawal cannot be reverted.
+After withdrawal is completed and if the request has expired, withdrawal cannot be reverted.

 **API**